erikster/RedditCrawler/README.md

 The results were then cleaned and visualized using Gephi.

-TODO: This code is old and the directories are messy.
+TODO: This code is old (three years) and the directories are messy.
 Need to modify the code to clean up the results (anchor links got caught as separate subreddits).
+Additionally, we should take advantage of Reddit's API instead of downloading and parsing entire HTML documents.